 The important element is learning to identify the signs that a meltdown is coming, and to interrupt it before it reaches the point of no return.
 Whether that means leaving a party, turning off the music, or moving to a quiet, dark room, this method is about removing a problem.

 This method is NOT helpful if the problem is an emotional one.
 For anyone who struggles with emotional overload, I recommend seeking Dialectical Behavior Therapy (DBT) or Cognitive Behavioral Therapy (CBT) from a qualified provider with experience working with your particular diagnosis.
 If you don’t know where to start, I recommend browsing the Psychology Today directories.
+You can also find workbooks online to do on your own if therapy is not an option.

 Redirecting the behavior